Stallard and Bellof Logo

 North Carolina family law prioritizes the child’s best interest when it comes to child custody matters.
 This means that custody decisions are made based on what is believed to be most beneficial for the child involved.

-Child custody in North Carolina prioritizes the child's best interests, considering parental involvement, living arrangements, and decision-making authority.
+Our child custody lawyers in North Carolina prioritize the child's best interests, considering parental involvement, living arrangements, and decision-making authority.

 No Presumption of Custody for Mothers